 Glucophage lowers insulin levels (4), prevents many of the side effects of diabetes and can be used by people who want to lose weight.
 However, Glucophage is not effective when your blood is acidic from excess lactic acid and recent research shows that exercise, which raises lactic acid, does not cause blood acid levels to rise enough to reduce Glucophage’s benefits (5).
 Glucophage, itself, does not raise blood lactate levels and is therefore considerably safer than doctors originally thought.
 Since Glucophage lowers insulin, diabetics should be placed on Glucophage to lower their requirements for all other medications used to treat diabetes (6).

-A common cause of obesity in women is called polycystic ovary syndrome, which is caused by having high blood levels of insulin.
+A common cause of obesity in women is called polycystic ovary syndrome (PCOS), which is caused by having high blood levels of insulin.
 Glucophage helps these women to lose weight (7-12).
-See the report on Polycystic Ovary Syndrome (PCOS) in the Women’s Health section.

 Glucophage is a safe medication that prevents blood sugar levels from rising too high, but you defeat its effects by taking foods that cause rapid rises in blood sugar levels.
 So taking Glucophage after eating two bagels will not help you to lose weight.
 I prescribe 500 mg of Glucophage to be taken a few minutes before you eat, usually three times a day.
 You should not take it if you have kidney disease, heart failure or any medical condition that could make your blood acidic.
 There are many drugs that cannot be taken with Glucophage, so check with your doctor about all your medications.
 If you have nausea or diarrhea, take half a pill (250 mg) in the middle of a meal once a day, and if you then have no symptoms, try to work up to one half a pill before each meal.